dinoperovic/django-salesman/docs/advanced/order_customization.rst

 =======================

 You can override order serializer by providing a dotted path in ``SALESMAN_ORDER_SERIALIZER`` setting.
-Default serializer is set to :class:`salesman.orders.serializers.OrderSerializer`.
+Optionally you can configure a separate order "summary" serializer with ``SALESMAN_ORDER_SUMMARY_SERIALIZER`` setting, otherwise the same order serializer is used.
+Default serializer for is set to :class:`salesman.orders.serializers.OrderSerializer`.

 You can also override the ``OrderSerializer.Meta.prefetched_fields`` property to optimize for any added relations to your custom serializer.